 The rashes will crust and scab over after about 2 weeks.
-Once all scabs have fallen off, you can no longer spread monkeypox.
+Once all scabs have fallen off, you can no longer spread MPOX.

-WHAT CAN I DO TO PREVENT GETTING MONKEYPOX?
+WHAT CAN I DO TO PREVENT GETTING MPOX?

-While waiting for vaccine, there are some things you can do to avoid getting monkeypox:
+There are some things you can do to avoid getting MPOX:

 Ask your friends, family, and sex partners about symptoms before intimate contact (hugging, kissing, cuddling, sex, play, etc).

-Consider safe alternatives to skin-to-skin contact with people if you are unable to discuss symptoms with them or if your partner has symptoms that could be monkeypox.
+Consider safe alternatives to skin-to-skin contact with people if you are unable to discuss symptoms with them or if your partner has symptoms that could be MPOX.

 Keep skin covered especially in crowded events where you are bumping up against others.
 Move to less crowded areas.